-However, some deal-breakers could be the limited programmed settings for brewing.
+However, a deal-breaker could be the limited number of programmed settings for brewing.
 This is to say you won't have the freedom to brew in your own style.
 Also, if you leave it on for too long, the plate could potentially burn your coffee.

 Single-Serve Capsule Coffee Maker

 One of the easiest to use coffee makers.
 It can also make many different types of brew.
 Additionally, this coffee maker has relatively short brewing times.